 - All family members will recognize that he’s looking at the green candy, because duh.

-- Mom, Dad, and Katie will say he wants the green one.
+- Mom, Dad, and Stella will say he wants the green one.

 I also chose to ask each family member to explain their answer to the second question.

 Unsurprisingly, every member of the all-adult study population was able to tell that Charlie was looking at the green candy.